AcalaNetwork/bodhi.js/README.md

 ```

 ### CI
-In order to trigger a auto release, we need to tag the commit with 'v*', any other commit won't trigger the auto publish.
-Also, remember to update the `version` fields in `package.json`, otherwise publishing will fail.

-For example
+Each commit to master will trigger a CI publish.
+However, if the version in `package.json` didn't change, publish won't actuall go to npm ,which is fine, so we don't want a new version for each commit.
+So if we want an actual publish, simply change to version in `package.json`, then push to master.

 ```
+## first modify package.json's version to v2.x.x
-git commit -m "bump version to v2.0.8-beta" git tag v2.0.8-beta
+git commit -m "bump version v2.x.x" git tag v2.x.x git push origin v2.x.x

-# push code, this won't trigger CI
-# if this creates a pull request, make sure to merge it before push tag
-git push

-# push the tag, this will trigger CI auto release
-# do this after the code is actually merged
-git push origin v2.0.8-beta
 ```